AberystwythSystemsBiology/MEDIALpy/README.md

     print("Exists")
 ```

-### Check what version of imantsm's data dictonary is being used:
+### Check what version of imantsm's data dictionary is being used:

 ```python
 import medialpy